Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 I would like to thank:
 * My mentor Precious Ijege for his time, support and guidance.
-* Jim Lynx who is also studying, he answered my questions and I also read his README as I found it very helpful regarding layout of content.
+* Jim Lynx who is also on the course, he answered my questions and I also read his README as I found it very helpful regarding layout of content.
 * The Slack community who have helped me anytime I have had a question.